dropik/booking-calendar-app/README.md

 ## Changes

+### v1.6.1
+- Added panoramic view allowing to schematically visualize occupations.
+- Fixed remaining app bar scroll state on page change.

 ### v1.6.0
 - Migrated API calls to RTK Query.
 - Handling authorization to backend.
 - Moved settings page from app drawer into a dedicated page with tabs for user and structure data.
-- Static italian localization for date formats
+- Static italian localization for date formats.

 ### v1.5.4
-- Considering wether deposit is with bank transfer for displaying payment notification
+- Considering wether deposit is with bank transfer for displaying payment notification.

 ### v1.5.3
 - Added deposit not confirmd sign to tiles.